Reformulating Power. A CAT approach to inequality and polarisation

 CAT Practitioner

-Further details will be added in due course here: https://www.acat.org.uk/acat-events/30th-national-acat-conference/speakers
+Further details regarding speakers can be found here: https://www.acat.org.uk/acat-events/30th-national-acat-conference/speakers

 Submission for workshops are invited, to be submitted by 27th March 2026 - please use the pro forma below.

 As well as the clinical conference programme, the 'whole event' rate includes refreshments, dinner and B&B on Sunday, refreshments, lunch, Wine Reception & Gala Dinner with entertainment and B&B on Monday and refreshments Tuesday morning.
-Accommodation is on campus in ensuite rooms
+Accommodation is on campus in ensuite single rooms.

 The 'whole event non-residential' rate includes refreshments each day and lunch Monday in addition to the clinical programme.